cragtok/next_js_features_app/README.md

 A page consisting of a list of users fetched from a database and a form for creating new users.
 - The user inputs the information of a into the form.
 - Submiting the form passes the data to a server action that processes the data and uses it to create a new user in the database.
-- More information on the database can be found in the [database section](#-database).
+- More information on the database can be found in the [database section](#️-database)

 ### 🛣️ Route Handlers